mergermarket/api-entitlements-schema/README.md

   "apis": {
     "example.com/myapi": {
       "plan": "name-of-api-plan",
-      "reponse-exclude": ["contact"]
+      "response-exclude": ["contact"]
     }
   }
 }
 ```

-The identifiers are defined and interpretted by the APIs.
+The identifiers are defined and interpreted by the APIs.

 ### Statements